michalgm/curiosityhacked.org/oakland/CHILL.md

 *“I want to join this new program because it’s like homeschooling and school but not, with the benefits of both.
 I get to hang out with friends and go to cool places.
 I want to learn about the things I’m into but also learn about the things my friends are interested in too.
 I already take a cool video game design class at the Lab and it’s cool; I want boatloads more of that.”*

 *“I'm excited that I can be with friends learning about things I'd never even heard of before I heard about this program.
 I'm also excited that I'm going to learn how to learn about things I want to explore."*

+*I am excited about this creation because it gives me a fresh start.
+I just love the idea of having a place to learn with my friends, a place where I can be myself."*